All Episodes

 But I don't know if you're familiar with the DOJ employee, Department of Justice employee that was out on the streets calling them fascists.

-He was drunk on one too many white claws and threw a 12 inch sandwich at a customs officer.
+He was drunk on one too many white claws and threw a 12-inch sandwich at a customs officer.

-He got himself arrested.
+Yes, yes, he got himself arrested.

-Here on this show, in this street, and exercise your First Amendment right is because the police are out here protecting you.
+I covered that pretty extensively on my show, and I said the same thing you just did here on the show in the street and exercise your First Amendment right is because the police are out here protecting you.

-and they're just standing there impassively.
+And they're just standing there impassively.

-So he takes off and they take off and they finally, the video does not show him actually being collared and taken to the ground, but he's just in shorts and a shirt and these guys are all running in their tactical gear, but apparently they caught up with him after all.
+So he takes off and they take off and they finally, I didn't, the video does not show him actually being collar and digged to the ground, but he's just in shorts and a shirt and these guys are all running in their tactical gear.

-And when he takes off running, he doesn't look like he's stumbling drunk.
+And when he takes off running, he doesn't look like he's stumbling drunk, but I would assume he was in some altered state.

 This guy apparently is a lawyer for the Department of Justice.